Composite indexes in PostgreSQL

 Implementation and Use Cases of Composite Indexes in PostgreSQL

-Implementing a composite index in PostgreSQL involves specifying the columns to be indexed during the CREATE INDEX operation.
-The syntax is as follows: CREATE INDEX index_name ON table_name (column1, column2, …).
-The order of the columns can play a significant role in the efficiency of the index, especially when performing queries that don’t involve all the columns in the index.
+Implementing a composite index in PostgreSQL requires specifying the columns to be indexed during the CREATE INDEX operation.
+The syntax is straightforward: CREATE INDEX index_name ON table_name (column1, column2, …), where you list the columns in the desired order.
+The order of the columns is crucial, as it directly affects the index’s efficiency, especially for queries that don’t use all the indexed columns.
+Consequently, choosing the right column order ensures optimal performance for the most common query patterns in your database.

 Let’s consider a practice dataset employees